Another 'Witcher' Character Recast Ahead of Season 4

 Mullan is also an award-winning filmmaker, with his 2002 film The Magdalene Sisters winning the Golden Lion at the Venice Film Festival, the show’s highest honor.

-The Witcher season four is set to hit Netflix later this year; producers have already declared that the fifth season will be its last.
+The Witcher Season 4 is set to hit Netflix later this year; producers have already declared that the fifth season will be its last.
 The series is based on the fantasy novels by Polish author Andrzej Sapkowski, which became renowned worldwide in no small part thanks to the extremely popular video game franchise of the same name.